NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 and something to to be addressed at a future time.

 Another paramter which can strongly affect the behavior close to shadows is ``--blending-dist``.
-It should be set to 5 or so.
-A smaller value may resolve the terrain better but may result in seams.
+It should be set to 10 or so.
+A smaller value may result in seams.

 One may need to then use the ``sfs_blend`` tool (:numref:`sfs_blend`) to further tune the areas in permanent shadow after doing SfS.